aaaristo/dyngodb/README.md

     db.test.find().sort({ name: -1 })
   </pre>

-  and will be used partially (filter on type only) for this queres:
+  and will be used partially (filter on type only) for this query:
   <pre>
     db.test.find({ type: 'person', name: 'Jane' })
   </pre>